Why Everyone Is Talking About That Insane R. Kelly Song Today

 He also added:

-In addition to accusations of sexul misconduct, he also shared his opinion on Spotify's initial decision to remove his songs from playlists, saying "Spotify, took me off they playlist (playlist) / I admit that I, been underated (rated) / I'm not convicted, not arrested, but dragged my name in the dirt."
+In addition to accusations of sexual misconduct, he also shared his opinion on Spotify's initial decision to remove his songs from playlists, saying "Spotify, took me off they playlist (playlist) / I admit that I, been underrated (rated) / I'm not convicted, not arrested, but dragged my name in the dirt."

 Despite the new song's extensive lyrics, it has not had the effect he perhaps hoped.